You can live and work freely in Portugal if you are a citizen of the European Union or European Economic Area (EEA).

 To speak to our Portugal immigration expert click here

-Portugal Passive Income Visa (D7 Program) (for retirees, religious or persons of independent means)
+Portugal Passive Income Visa (for retirees, religious or persons of independent means)

-Agree to base yourself in Portugal for 8 months of the year (or six consecutive months), prove an income of €20,000 per annum and you could be eligible for a Portugal Passive income visa.
+Agree to base yourself in Portugal for 8 months of the year (or six consecutive months), prove a passive income of €20,000 per annum and you could be eligible for a Portugal Passive income visa.
+Examples of passive income is rental income, dividends, investment income and a pension.
 While there are no published exact guidelines on income requirements, our local experienced partner believes that this level of income should be sufficient.
 The visa gives you free access and circulation in the Schengen area, and freedom to live and carry out work in Portugal.
 You also have the option to become “non-habitual resident” of Portugal for tax purposes, which offers excellent taxation rates for 10 years.

 Work or Business Visa